djdjz7/OpenFlier/README.md

 OpenFlier is an open-source implementation of ZY ClassHelper/ZYFlier which aims to solve historic issues such as multi-IP support etc.

-OpenFlier is still under development, and contributions are welcome.

-- [x] Implement Basic Features
+We are close to final release! 🎉

+Followings need to be down before final release:

-- [ ] Implement SpecialChannels
+- [ ] Polish settings
-- [ ] Implement Configurator
+- [ ] Add updates (squirr)

+And then we will focus on:
-- [ ] Implement Plugin Features
+- [ ] Performance improvements